KULeuven-COSIC/Eevee/software-microcontroller/README.md

+## IoT Benchmark
 This folder contains all benchmark code for the Eevee paper run the IoT device (ARM Cortex M4).
 The experiment/benchmark measures the number of cycles to encrypt a message of given length with a given mode of operation.
 It is set up as follows (where we use `umbreon_forkskinny_64_192` as example mode)
+  1. The binary for the primitive is built.
-  1. The binary for primitive is flashed to the microcontroller (here: `umbreon_benchmark_64_192.bin`).
+  2. The binary for the primitive is flashed to the microcontroller (here: `umbreon_benchmark_64_192.bin`).
 Flashing depends on the exact model and manufacturer of the M4.
 We used [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html).
-  2. Test vectors are generated using `./generate.x umbreon_forkskinny_64_192 100 1000 > vectors_umbreon_forkskinny_64_192` (here: creates 1000 vectors of 100 byte messages)
+  3. Test vectors are generated using `./generate.x umbreon_forkskinny_64_192 100 1000 > vectors_umbreon_forkskinny_64_192` (here: creates 1000 vectors of 100 byte messages).
-  3. The microcontroller is connected to the PC, and the experiment script is started `python3 run-experiment.py--samples vectors_umbreon_forkskinny_64_192 -o cycles_umbreon_forkskinny_64_192`.
+  4. The microcontroller is connected to the PC, and the experiment script is started `python3 run-experiment.py--samples vectors_umbreon_forkskinny_64_192 -o cycles_umbreon_forkskinny_64_192`.
      The script synchronizes with the microcontroller, sends a key, nonce and message to encrypt and receives the ciphertext, tag and cyclecount.
 The script checks that the ciphertext/tag is correct and writes the cyclecount into the output file `cycles_umbreon_forkskinny_64_192`.
+This is repeated for all vectors in the input file.
 (Note that the device mount point `/dev/ttyUSB0` may differ depending on the setup.
 This must be changed in `run-experiment.py`.)

 The process described above can be repeated for different message lengths and modes of operation.
-In the following, we describe how the board is setup, how to compile the benchmark code and more.
+In the following, we describe how the board is set up, how to compile the benchmark code and more.

 ### Board Setup
 We use the STM32F407G-DISC1 board that runs the benchmark code.
 The timing results